-Ball State’s major in English studies offers diverse gateways into the study of language through courses in literature, linguistics, creative writing, and rhetoric/writing.
+Ball State’s concentration in English studies offers diverse gateways into the study of language through courses in literature, linguistics, creative writing, and rhetoric/writing.

 - You’ll develop advanced skills in writing, reading, interpreting, and understanding the cultural significance of a wide variety of texts.